Audi TT review

 As you’d expect in a TT, material quality is superb throughout the cabin with tactile and beautifully executed switchgear.
 Circular air vents with the control function and display for the air conditioning integrated into them are another highlight.
 The central trio feature the temperature, airflow and fan speed control, while the outer pair by the doors have the control for the optional heated seats.
 Believe the hype - this really is a beautifully designed cockpit.

 As you’d expect from Audi there’s also huge scope to add high-end options and personalise the leather, inlays and materials.
 But whichever trim you go for, the TT’s cabin makes you feel special every time you get behind the wheel.

-Think of the TT as a two-seater with lots of boot space rather than a four-seater and you'll be happy.
-Especially as there’s plenty of space for driver and passenger, while the superbly designed cabin offers a decent amount of storage space.
 All models now come with an electric parking brake, while Audi’s latest MMI control system and Virtual Cockpit is intuitive to use.
 With smaller A Pillars and a bigger windscreen than before visibility is good for a low-slung coupe.

 Audi finished 20th out of 33 manufacturers for reliability in our Driver Power 2014 satisfaction survey, plus it scored worse for dealer service, coming 26th.
 It’s not quite what you’d expect from such a premium brand, and the TT on our fleet has suffered from a few niggles, but the build quality and finish inside are impressive.